• Home

 Maximalists just LOVE displaying their favorite things, and a bookcase wall is the perfect place to show them off.

 Don’t have Built-Ins at home?
 Try combining a set of bookshelves, or going on trend with a DIY industrial pipe shelf kit.
 And what’s the best way to style your bookcase wall?
 Your favorite objects, paired with wall sconces, and beautifully colored books.
-Now that is maximalism at it’s finest.
+Now that is maximalist decor at it’s finest.

 Bookcase Display Wall Ideas